-Train services from Phnom Penh to Bangkok have not yet commenced operation.
-The train track from Phnom Penh to Poipet on the border with Thailand and the track from the Thai side of the border to Bangkok is fully operational.
-Through trains from Phnom Penh to Bangkok, however, are unlikely to start operating until 2022.
-In the meantime, if you want to travel overland from Phnom Penh to Bangkok then you need to travel at least part of the way by road.
+Train services from Phnom Penh to Bangkok are not currently operating.
+At the moment, if you want to travel overland from Phnom Penh to Bangkok then you need to travel at least part of the way by road.

-There are 2 daily direct minivan services from Phnom Penh to Bangkok which you can book online.
+There are currently 9 direct services a day from Phnom Penh to Bangkok available to book online.

-Use the Search Form below to buy your tickets from Phnom Phnom to Bangkok.
+Use the Search Box below to buy your tickets from Phnom Phnom to Bangkok.

 An alternative option to taking a minivan the whole way from Phnom to Bangkok is to travel by road from Phnom Penh to Poipet, then cross the border and board a train in Aranyaprathet (Thailand) for the remainder of the journey to Bangkok.